 How does the use of plastic in teabags in the UK compare with other countries?

-UEA is working with two partners in Malaysia, Swinburne University of Technology and Universiti Terengganu Malaysia (UMT) on a microplastic monitoring research project (Global Research Translation Award).
+UEA is working with two partners in Malaysia, Swinburne University of Technology and Universiti Terengganu Malaysia (UMT) on a Microplastic Monitoring Research Project of the Global Research Translation Award.
 They have also been exploring the presence of plastics in tea and coffee on sale in Malaysia.
 All the tea and coffee brands assessed by the collaborator were different to the UK ones, however some overarching conclusions and comparisons can be inferred.

 Swinburne investigated more brands of coffee bags than UEA, because use of coffee bags is more widespread in Malaysia.
 The plastic skeletons of the coffee bags contributed 30% of the total weight on average.
 In contrast, the two brands of UK coffee bags fully dissolved in the copper ammonia solution.